Roy-Tuhin/maskrcnn_sophisticate-/readme/scripts.system.md

 * Downloading URLs, references, instructions and debugging errors tips are provided as comments inside the scripts
 * Adjust the configuration according to your requirements
 * Ubuntu 18.04 LTS is preferred installation
 * Specific versions are selected based on compatibility across different dependent packages.
-Changing them is not advisable and do that at your own risk.
-More details of compatibility issues in master repo here:  [`mangalbhaskar/linuxscripts - README`](https://github.com/mangalbhaskar/linuxscripts/blob/master/README.md)
+Changing them is not advisable and do that at your own risk

 * **Final Note**:
   * If there is an interrupt and the installation fails, restart the installation
   * Don't be afraid to open and read the scripts, and make any changes if required
-  * Use commonsense ;)
+  * Use commonsense `;)`

 ## Configuration Settings

-* `linuxscripts.config.sh`
+* `lscripts.config.sh`
   - Main configuration file
 * `versions.sh`
   - defines all the software version